• Skip to primary navigation

 A few weeks ago I noticed on the Fresh Preserving website that there were some new recipes just for the new Ball Automatic Jam and Jelly Maker (affiliate link).

-Today I will just be writing about my experience using the jam & jelly maker.
+Today I will sharing my experience using the Ball jam & jelly maker.

-As I mentioned I picked the Pina Colada Jam for my recipe.
+I decided to make the Pina Colada Jam for my first recipe using this canning appliance.

 Ingredients for Pina Colada Jam

-I measured out all the ingredients except for the pectin.
+Step 1: Measured out all the ingredients into bowls except for the pectin.

 First you add the pectin